How Much Are You Worth? Pricing as a Freelance Composer

-Pricing as a freelancer can be tricky.
+Pricing as a freelance composer or producer can be tricky.

 My first TV commission was for a documentary on Channel 4.
 I worked out that my hourly rate was about 23p.
 There was also the understanding that, because this was my first gig, if the music was shit, they wouldn’t use it… and I wouldn’t get paid.